inatic/magento2-googleshoppingfeed/README.md

 ## Route to this module

 The module generates an XML file containing information on the products you would like to synchronize with your Google Merchants account.
-When Google requests the XML feed from your website, Magento's frontend needs to to know this particular request needs to be routed to this module.
-By default the URL of the request for the XML feed is `yoursite.com/inaticgoogleshoppingfeed`, though you could easily change this into something else.
+When Google requests the XML feed from your website, Magento's frontend needs to route the request to this module.
+By default the URL of the request for the XML feed is `yoursite.com/inaticgoogleshoppingfeed`, though you can easily change this into something else.
 Directing the request on the frontend to a particular module is done in `etc/frontend/routes.xml`, and it is the `frontName` in below configuration that determines the `path` of the URL.

 ```etc/frontend/routes.xml
 <router id="standard">